 Campaigning can be tiresome — any candidate will tell you that.
 It puts a toll on all.
 It will all be over come Nov.
 6 when the voters of Pennsylvania will decide whom they want in the U.S. Senate.

-But if you ask any dog following this race what they think Lou’s chances are, they all might have the same answer.
+But if you ask any dog in this race what they think Lou’s chance are, they all might have the same answer.